Infection spread for the frog model on trees: Proof of Proposition

 \end{proof}

 Our goal now is to show that \eqref{eq:suf1} holds.
-In \eqref{eq:two.observations.1}, we will express $p_n$ as a weighted average.
-Using \thref{lem:i.i+1}, we then change this expression one term at a time to create a chain of inequalities that ends with $p_{n+1}$.
+In \eqref{eq:two.observations.1}, we will express $p_{n}$ as a weighted average.
+Using Lemma~$\ref{lem:i.i+1}$, we then change this expression one term at a time to create a chain of inequalities that ends with $p_{n+1}$.
 We now define expressions for forming this chain.